MooersLab/pymolsnips/README.md

 The snippets for all languages are stored in a single file that is called snippets.cson.
 The file is stored in a your home directory in a hidden folder called `~.atom/snippets.cson`.
 You can concatenate the above file of PyMOL snippets to your existing snippets.cson file.
-A pymol lexer for atom has been developed; install the `language-pymol package`.
+A Pymol lexer for Atom has been developed for Atom.
+You can install it via the plugin manager by selecting `language-pymol package`.

 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="bbedit"> BBEdit (Mac) </h3>

-[BBEdit](https://www.barebones.com/products/bbedit/index.html) requires a license and a on-time fee.
+[BBEdit](https://www.barebones.com/products/bbedit/index.html) requires a license and a one-time fee.
 Major upgrades require additional fees.
-The snippet system is simile and elegant.
+The snippet system is simple and elegant.
 The snippets are stored as clippings with one snippet or clipping per file.
 The pymol pml snippets end with the file extension `*.pml`.
-The clippings can be stored in folders and nested subfolders.
+The clippings can be stored in folders by language.
+Users can create nested subfolders for groups of related snippets.
 The clippings are selected via the pulldown labeled C.
 The folders of clippings are stored in `~/Library/Application\ Support/BBEdit/Clippings`.
 The disadvantages include the lack of tab triggers and tab stops.